JuliaGaussianProcesses/ParameterHandling.jl/README.md

 and allow one to specify that e.g. a particular scalar must remain positive, or should be fixed across iterations.
 See `src/parameters.jl` and `test/parameters.jl` for more examples.

-The approach to implementing these types typically revolves around some kind of deferred / delayed computation.
+The approach to implementing these types typically revolves around some kind of `Deferred` / delayed computation.
 For example, a `Positive` parameter is represented by an "unconstrained" number, and a "transform" that maps from the entire real line to the positive half.
 The `value` of a `Positive` is given by the application of this transform to